yash592/Hey-LIRI/README.md

 # Hey-LIRI

- LIRI is a _Language_ Interpretation and Recognition
+LIRI is a _Language_ Interpretation and Recognition Interface.

+LIRI will be a command line node app that takes in parameters and gives you back data.